mrproject06/mrproject06.github.io/_posts/2025-07-05-pointers-1d-arrays.md

 Here arr is an array that has 5 elements each of type int.

-We can get the address of an element of array by applying & operator in front og subscripted variable name.
+We can get the address of an element of array by applying & operator in front of subscripted variable name.
 Hence &arr[0] gives address of 0th element, &arr[1] gives the address of 1st element and so on.

 The name of array arr denotes the address of the 0th element of array.
 The name of an array is a constant pointer, and according to pointer arthmetic when an integer is added to a pointer then we get the address of next element of same base type.
-Hence arr+1 will denoet the address of the next element arr[1].
+Hence arr+1 will denote the address of the next element arr[1].

 arr    --> points to 0th element --> &arr[0] --> 2000
 arr+1  --> points to 1st element --> &arr[1] --> 2004